ARTICLE CATEGORIES

 5. Mint

-Mint is one of the most wonderfully fragrant herbs, but it can become a bit of a pest if you’re not strategic with your planting.
-Using containers can help keep your mint plants from taking over your entire garden.
-It does well in shade and loves plenty of moisture.
+Mint is one of the most wonderfully fragrant herbs, but anything in the mint family can become a bit of a pest since it spreads via runners.
+Keep your mint in pots to prevent your mint plants from taking over your entire garden.
+It does better in shade than most other perennial herbs and loves plenty of moisture.
+Try some of the different flavors in the mint family such as chocolate mint, sweet mint, and more.

-Any sunny window is a wonderful place to start an indoor herb garden and it’s easier than you think!
-Whether space is at a premium or you just want to start some herbs to transfer outdoors later, growing herbs indoors can give you the benefits of these wonderful plants, right at your fingertips.
+Any window with direct sunlight is a wonderful place to start an indoor garden with herbs in containers and it’s easier than you think!
+Perhaps space is at a premium and you want a regular indoor kitchen herb garden.
+Or you just want to start some seeds earlier and will transfer your potted herbs outdoors later.
+Either way, growing herbs in pots inside your home can give you the benefits of these wonderful plants, right at your fingertips.

 Heirloom seeds are non-GMO seeds that have all of the best qualities that you want in any plant.
 Unlike many of the genetically modified hybrids on the market today, these wonderful, fertile varieties are full of flavor and goodness that is lost in many commercial seeds and plants.

 Be sure to take care when watering your indoor herb garden.
-Keep soil damp, but do not over water.
-You can even let the soil dry out for few days between watering.
+Keep soil damp, but do not overwater.
+You can even let the soil dry out for few days between watering and make sure they have enough air circulation to avoid mildew or mold.

 Using your herbs regularly will actually help them to grow!
 When you pinch them back, they will grow back fuller and give you even more wonderful herbs to use.
 As you learn how to grow herbs, you’ll find plenty of ways to use them so they’ll never go to waste when you pinch back.

-Individual pots and containers will make sure that your herbs have enough room to grow.
+Individual pots and containers will make sure that your herbs have enough room to grow when making your container choice.
 When you’re working with smaller spaces indoors, combining herbs in a tiny pot will not give them the space they need to grow and the plants may fail.
-If you do use a larger pot for an indoor herb garden, make sure that there is ample room to support multiple plants.
+If you do use a larger container for an indoor herb garden, make sure that there is ample room to support multiple plants.

 A small amount of good organic fertilizer can also be a great help to grow full and thriving herbs.
-A bit of organic matter in the soil to provide nutrients via the roots can help you to have a bountiful harvest.
+A bit of organic matter in the soil mix to provide nutrients via the roots can help you to have a bountiful harvest.
+High quality soil is the only way to get high quality plants.

 How to Grow an Herb Garden

 When planning where to plant, you can use your herbs as border plants or distribute them throughout the garden, between other plants.
-You can even choose herbs by color to compliment the other plants in your flower bed or container garden.
+You can even choose beautiful herbs by color to complement the other plants in your flower bed or container garden.

 Keep a close eye on the weather, making sure to water your herbs as necessary.
 You’ll want to keep the soil damp and be sure that the plants are getting adequate sunlight or shade, depending on the variety.

 Fertilizing and trimming or pinching back your herbs is helpful when growing them outdoors.
-For those that are perennial plantings, you’ll want to make sure that you pinch back or trim in the springtime, as that will encourage new growth.
+Kitchen scissors double as pruning sheers oftentimes because you can harvest herbs as needed for your cooking.
+For perennial herbs, you’ll want to make sure that you pinch back or trim in the springtime, as that will encourage new growth.

 What Herbs Grow Well Together